SamsungSAILMontreal/nino/README.md

 # any optimizer other than Adam should also be possible to use with NiNo
 opt = NiNo(base_opt=torch.optim.AdamW(model.parameters(), lr=1e-3, weight_decay=1e-2),
            ckpt='checkpoints/nino.pt',
-           message_passing_device=None,  # can use 'cpu' when NiNo is applied to larger models model=model,
+           subgraph=False, # can be set to True for larger models (see Llama 3.2 example below) edge_sample_ratio=0,  # can be set to a small number for larger models (see Llama 3.2 example below) model=model,
            period=1000,
            max_train_steps=10000)